Brian McKnight: Warner Brothers: Ten and performances (2005–2014)

 On April 23, 2012, McKnight posted to YouTube "If You're Ready To Learn", which has been characterized by Billboard as a "filthy jam".
 Billboard selected this lyric from the song to quote: "Let me show you how your __ works / Since you didn't bring it to me first."
 Other media outlets including MTV, the Toronto Sun, and NewMediaRockstars have written about McKnight's recent, more adult-oriented efforts.
-Soontly after the single's release, McKnight and Funny or Die revealed that the single was a collaboration between the two.
+Soon after the single's release, McKnight and Funny or Die revealed that the single was a collaboration between the two.
 McKnight later explained that he wrote the parody as a commentary on the state of R&B, which he noted was in a period of degradation overall with famous radio station 98.7 Kiss FM shuttering and hit singles being inferior quality music, among other ailments.

 Brian McKnight Music and Kobalt: Better (2015–2016)

 On August 14, 2015, McKnight released the single "Uh Oh Feeling", the first track from his album Better.
 It was released on his own label, Brian McKnight Music LLC via Kobalt Label Services.
 Better was released on February 26, 2016 and the album received positive reviews.